devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: updated_by and created_by fields not getting updated in database for sso login services (#3368)
 - fix: updated rbac for fetching all default role (#3363)
 - fix: added deployment_strategy_ref_mapping_removal (#3362)
 - fix: optimised ci trigger rbac, updated handling for invalid roles in user creation request (#3316)